mulegi/admin-dashboard/README.md

 # admin-dashboard
-This a project meant to primarily showcase positioning of elements on a webpage using Grid.
+This project is meant to primarily showcase the positioning of elements on a webpage using Grid.